By my deeds I honor him, V-8.

 That's what Chevrolet's engineers/Cult of the V-8 members must have been chanting as they worked on the new engine powering the C8.R race car based on the mid-engine Corvette, as it looks to be an impressive bit of kit.

-Chevy late on Thursday confirmed the engine as a naturally aspirated 5.5-liter V-8 with dual overhead cams and a flat-plant crank, a configuration common to the Ford Mustang Shelby GT350 and some of Ferrari's greatest mid-engine cars.
+Chevy late on Thursday confirmed the engine as a naturally aspirated 5.5-liter V-8 with dual overhead cams and a flat-plane crank, a configuration common to the Ford Mustang Shelby GT350 and some of Ferrari's greatest mid-engine cars.
 Just listen to the beast in the promo video below.

 The best part is that we'll see the engine, or more precisely a version of it, in a future road car.
 Per the technical regulations of the GTE class in which the C8.R is set to compete in, the engine “must be derived from a series production engine produced at more than 300 units and fitted to a series vehicle from the same manufacturer.”